Artem-Chebotarev/react-online-shop/README.md

-# Online shop using React, React Context, React Router, SCSS, CSS modules
+# Online shop was developed by using React, React Context, React Router, SCSS, CSS modules

 In the project directory, you can run: